Caf Confederation Cup: Enyimba and Zanaco ease into group stages, Kotoko eliminated | Goal.com

 Zanaco carry Zambia's hopes

-Zambian side Zanaco enjoyed an easy ride to the group stages as they thrashed Equatorial Guinea side Cano Sports Academy 5-1 National Heroes Stadium on Sunday.
+Zambian side Zanaco enjoyed an easy ride to the group stages as they thrashed Equatorial Guinea side Cano Sports Academy 5-1 at the National Heroes Stadium on Sunday.

 Rodgers Kola's and Ziya Tembo both bagged braces and Ernest Mbewe solitary strike completed the rout for Zanaco who won the tie 8-2 on aggregate.